qinyang08/StereoChem/readme.txt

 to the best of our knowladge

-Creat a branch is easy in git
+Creat a branch is easy & simple in git